Armando Castagna: Retirement

-Since retiring in 2001, Castagna took charge of speedway in Italy and was the Italia national team manager.
+Since retiring in 2001, Castagna took charge of speedway in Italy and was the Italy national team manager.

 At its meeting on Friday 22 February 2013, the FIM Board of Directors appointed new Directors and new members in various Commissions.
 Armando was appointed as new Director of the FIM Track Racing Commission (CCP), succeeding Roy Otto.

 Family

 His son Michele Paco Castagna is a speedway rider and Italian champion.